Franktang2/matplotlib-challenge/README.md

 Two csv files were used:

-1) First file included columns for mouse id, timepoint, tumor volume, and metastatic sites.
+1) The first file included columns for mouse id, timepoint, tumor volume, and metastatic sites.

-2) Second file included metadata information about the mice that participated in this study, such as mouse id, drug regimen, sex, age, and weight.
+2) The second file included metadata information about the mice that participated in this study, such as mouse id, drug regimen, sex, age, and weight.

 The two files were merged into a data frame using mouse id.
 The combined data frame along with the pandas and matplotlib libraries were used to create graphs and draw conclusions.